Pajaro River: History

 In 1953 the State Water Resource Control Board determined that the Pajaro Valley Watershed suffered from saltwater intrusion due to groundwater overdraft.
 In the 1970s, the groundwater basin consistently fell below sea level, and was identified in 1980 as critically over-drafted.
 By the 21st century, 54 square miles of the Pajaro Watershed's groundwater supply was overdrawn and as a result, below sea level making the area susceptible to saltwater intrusion.

+Flooding

 The Pajaro River has a recurring history of flooding.
 The towns of Pajaro and Watsonville were built on the river's natural floodplain.
 Before the Army Corps of Engineers built the levees, flooding devastated homes, businesses, and agriculture.
 Since the $748,000 levees were constructed in 1949, there have been several instances of flooding from severe weather events and failed levees.
 In 1963, the USACE (United States Army Corps of Engineers) acknowledged poor planning in levee design, and congress authorized re-construction of the flood control system, however no funds were provided from the federal government.